GhaithObeidat/Ghaith-page/Read04-1.md

   ## What is JavaScript?

    *A script is a series of instructions that the computer can follow in order to achieve a goal.Each time the script runs, it might only use a subset of all the instructions, Computers approach tasks in a different way than humans, so your instructions must let the computer solve the task prggrammatically.*
    **To approach writing a script, break down your goal into a series of tasks and then work out each step neededto complete that task (a flowchart can help).**

  *A script is made up of a series of statements.
-Each statement is like a step in a recipe.Scripts contain very precise instructions.
-For example, you might specify that a value must be remembered before creating a calculation using that value.
+Each statement is like a step in a recipe.
+Scripts contain very precise instructions.
+For example, you might specify that a value must be remembered before creating a calculation using that value.*

 * Variables are used to temporarily store pieces of information used in the script.
 * Arrays are special types of variables that store more